upbound/platform-ref-aws/README.md

 #### Create a Hosted UXP Control Plane in Upbound Cloud

-1. Create a `Control Plane` in Upbound Cloud (e.g. dev, staging, or prod).
+1. In your browser, Create a `Control Plane` in Upbound Cloud (e.g. dev, staging, or prod)
 1. Connect `kubectl` to your `Control Plane` instance.
    * Click on your Control Plane
    * Select the *Connect Using CLI*
+   * Login to upbound using up cli: `up login`
    * Paste the commands to configure your local `kubectl` context
    * Test your connectivity by running `kubectl get pods -n upbound-system`